Four of Cups

 Reading the Card

 An important sentence in the Rider-Waite-Smith description regarding the Four of Cups is often misunderstood.
-The sentence is ‘This is also a card of blended pleasure’, which begs the question what is pleasure blended with?
+The sentence reads: 'This is also a card of blended pleasure'.
+This begs the question: what is pleasure blended with?

 The answer is pain.

 Too much of what gives you pleasure means you no longer enjoy it or treat it as worthless.
-What would happen if you have everything you would want given to you every time you asked?
-It would make you waste it or ignore most of it and probably become disillusioned and bored as per Narcissus on the card.
+What would happen if you have everything you want given to you?
+It would make you waste it or ignore most of it and probably become disillusioned and bored, just like Narcissus.

-The theme of the Four of Cups is that pleasure quickly becomes meaningless unless you have earned it and are deserving of it.
-Earning involves pain (or more correctly, work and growing away from undeserving behaviors of a child and becoming an adult).
-Without this pain, you will simply become unfulfilled, discarding what you already have or is offered.
+The theme of the Four of Cups is pleasure quickly becomes meaningless unless you have earned it.
+Earning involves pain (or, more accurately, the work of growing away from the entitled behaviors of a child to become an adult).
+Without this effort, you become unfulfilled, discarding what you already have or what is offered.

-The solution to thinking you have no fulfillment in your life is to go out and earn what gives you pleasure.
+The solution to feeling unfulfilled in your life is to go out and earn what gives you pleasure.
 Earned pleasure is always fulfilling.

-The solution to thinking you have no fulfillment in your life is to go out and earn what gives you pleasure.
+The solution to feeling unfulfilled in your life is to go out and earn what gives you pleasure.
 Earned pleasure is always fulfilling.

-Looking at the card, Narcissus gives us the answer to all of these situations.
-Don’t get taken in by your own reflection.
-Instead consider how others see you and look at views other than the one you are fixated on.
-There may be things you are completely missing!
+Looking at the card, Narcissus provides the answer.
+Do not get taken in by your own reflection/image of yourself.
+Look at views other than the ones you are fixated upon.
+There are opportunities you are completely missing.

 The reversed card denotes becoming self-aware after a period of dissatisfaction or apathy.
-That means not just seeing your problems or wants, but also what you have as a starting point, forming a direction and making things happen yourself rather than expecting everything from others.
+This means seeing not just your problems or wants, but acknowledging what you already have.
+It requires forming a direction and making things happen yourself, rather than expecting everything from others.

 Card Design Process